 BTS Concert Film 'Arirang' Released in UK and Irish Cinemas Today

-The global music phenomenon BTS is bringing their acclaimed live performance to UK and Irish cinemas today with the release of their concert film 'BTS World Tour Arirang In Japan', distributed by Trafalgar and available at venues across both countries.
+The global music phenomenon BTS brought their acclaimed live performance to UK and Irish cinemas on Saturday, 18 April 2026, with the release of their concert film 'BTS World Tour Arirang In Japan', distributed by Trafalgar Releasing and available at venues across both countries.

 Background